mohbono11/PerWorldProtection/README.md

 **PerWorldProtection** is a comprehensive world protection system for Minecraft servers using Skript.
 It allows server admins to control a wide range of actions in specific worlds or globally, ensuring gameplay balance and preventing griefing or unwanted interactions.

+## v1 Pre-Release 1: Coming Soon

+This milestone update marks the point where the project finally becomes a fully usable and professional Skript.
+With this pre-release, it’s no longer just a concept.

+### What’s New

+- **Full YAML integration** – All settings are now cleanly managed through YAML files.
+- **Per-world customization** – Every world can have its own unique protection setup.
+- **Enhanced status command** – Instantly view world-specific settings and their current values.
+- **Streamlined world management** – Create new configs effortlessly with a single command.
+- **Additional protection features** – More world-protection options will be included to expand flexibility and security.

+This is the **biggest update yet**, setting the foundation for a stable and professional release.

+> ⚠️ Note: This pre-release is coming very soon, but it will probably not be released today as there are still a number of bugs being fixed to ensure the best possible experience.

 ## Features

 - **World Protection**: Protect specific worlds or all worlds by default.